-The new chemistry faculty member will join the Ouachita Chemistry team and work closely with Dr. Joe Bradshaw, Dr. Sharon Hamilton, and Dr. Sara Hubbard to develop purposeful course material and experiences that fit the Ouachita standard as well as American Chemical Society accreditation requirements.
-The new faculty member will instruct a variety of biochemistry and chemistry courses as well as non-majors science courses while contributing departmental growth and recruitment strategies.
-It is expected that the new faculty will develop an inclusive undergraduate research laboratory to provide experiential learning opportunities for our students.
-We seek to find an applicant that is excited to work on our chemistry team and add their uniqueness and creative ideas to our department, invest in the lives of students, provide a Christfocused education, and foster a positive, inclusive, and rewarding learning environment.
+The new mechanical engineering faculty member will join the Ouachita physics & engineering team as we seek ABET accreditation for our program and work closely with Dr. Kevin Cornelius, Dr. Angela Douglass, and Dr. Norm Pumphrey to develop purposeful course material, projects, and experiences that fit the Ouachita standard and well as any physics/engineering requirements.
+The new faculty member will also instruct in a wide range of fundamental and mechanical engineering courses as well as contribute to the current growth and recruitment strategies we have in place.
+We seek to find an applicant that is excited to work on our physics/engineering team and add their uniqueness and creative ideas to our department, invest in the lives of students, provide a Christ focused education, foster a positive and rewarding learning environment, and extend our departments influence in our region for an even greater impact in the future.